decretist/Dissertation/Chapter3/chapter3.md

 no texts (canons or *dicta*) from the *tractatus de legibus* (distinctions 1-20) and none from Gratian's "epilogue" (distinctions 81-101).

-Winroth interprets an entry in a Siena necrology (Siena, Biblioteca Comunale degli Intronati F.I.2, f.5r) as evidence that Gratian died as bishop of Chiusi on the feast day of St Lawrence (August 10) in either 1144 or 1145.[^20]

 ### Pennington